Cakasim/php-payone-sdk/README.md

 ### Configure the SDK

 The SDK requires some configuration parameters.
-These parameters are provided by a Config class.
+These parameters are provided via the `Config` class.
 The following example shows how the configuration can be done.

 ```php